fbie/threading-mysteries/Readme.md

 # .NET Threading Mystery Classes #

 Some C# classes that do mysterious threading things.

-They are intended to guide the discussion during the OTC knowledge sharing session on .NET threading.
+Do not browse the source code if you want to solve the mysteries!

 ## How to build and run ##